FalconSocial/senior-recruitment/Readme.md

 Other, larger solutions don't need implementation, just discuss it like you would discuss it with a colleague.

 You don't need to check for creating new, useful endpoints or other domain-changes, we are interested in what code or architectural changes would you make in the repository.
+Also keep a look out for scalability and stability issues.

 ## Project description